-- 1. Each team must be accompanied by one coach at the competition. - 2.
-Coaches are the responsible, point of contact on behalf of the team and the school in case of an emergency. - 3.
-Coaches are to have no contact with their team(s) once the competition starts.
+2. Coaches are the responsible point of contact on behalf of the team and the school in case of an emergency.

+3. Coaches are to have no contact with their team(s) once the competition starts.

-- 4. If a coach must see their team during the competition, the coach must be accompanied by the Competition Coordinator or a member of the Judging Company. - 5.
-Coaches, faculty, friends, and relatives are allowed to observe their team's presentation.
-However, Coaches are not to have contact with their team until their oral presentation is complete. - 6.
-Coaches may view the presentations of another school.
+4. If a coach must see their team during the competition, the coach must be accompanied by the Region Director, Competition Coordinator and/or a member of the Judging Company.

+5. Coaches, faculty, friends, and relatives are allowed to observe their team's presentation.
+However, Coaches are not to have contact with their team until their oral presentation is complete.